Donate

 One in five Black men born in 2001 is likely to be imprisoned at some point in their lifetime.16 People of color remain massively overrepresented in prisons, accounting for nearly 7 in 10 people in prison.
 Systemic causes range from a history of racial and ethnic subordination to ongoing police tactics that unfairly ensnare people of color into the system, and also include charging and sentencing practices that create stiffer punishments for people of color.
 Recent estimates find that one in 81 Black adults in the United States is serving time in state prison.17

-Source: Carson, E.A. & Kluckow, R. (2023).
-Prisoners in 2022-Statistical tables.
+Source: Mueller, D. and Kluckow, R. (2025).
+Prisoners in 2023 – Statistical tables.
 Bureau of Justice Statistics.

 Federal Drug Laws